hkraw/rgbctf-pwn/README.md

 HOUSE OF FORCE PRIMITIVE AGAIN.

 One_gadget constraints weren't matching so,
-I change malloc hook to some where inside realloc and realloc hook to onegaget.
+I change malloc hook (& realloc + 8) and realloc hook to onegaget.

 And pop the shell.